-With more than 48 years of experience, Mark Fraser and Sean Brennecke are Oregon’s go-to experts for healthcare tenant representation.
-Additionally, they specialize in the leasing, acquisition, and disposition of healthcare real estate.
+With more than 50 years of experience, Mark Fraser and Sean Brennecke are Oregon’s go-to experts for healthcare and dental tenant representation.
+Additionally, they specialize in the leasing, acquisition, and disposition of healthcare and dental real estate.

 Sean is a commercial real estate broker (licensed in both Oregon and Washington) that specializes in healthcare real estate services in both Portland, OR and SW Washington.
 Working with Mark Fraser, the team represents clients in the leasing, acquisition, and disposition of healthcare real estate.
 A problem-solver by nature, Sean is a highly-organized, action-oriented individual that clients count on to get the job done right.
 He is fiercely dedicated to developing his healthcare real estate expertise and being a “best in class” resource for his clients.

 We go beyond simply finding you great space.
 We strive to create real value and deliver substantial results that positively impacts our clients’ profitability, time and peace of mind.
 Here are a few ways we make a difference: